 Figure 1.
 MPD task to inspect the structure around the passenger doors.
 Source; Airbus.
 Click to see better.

 Now, the Aiframe OEMs use the MSG-3 process to define maintenance requirements for the aircraft, with approximately 1,200 tasks for an aircraft of our type and size.
 These tasks (inspections, lubrications, replacements…) have a combination of Flight Cycle (FC), Flight Hour (FH), and Calendar time limits.
+These are no longer clustered in A, B, C, D check cycles as before.

 It’s now for the operators’ maintenance department to take the 1,200 tasks and schedule them as best suits the airline.
 Depending on the operation and facilities at the home base and outstations, it can be beneficial to do tasks early so that they can be done at the home base during the overnight service event.
 The operator has full freedom to develop the plan, provided the limits are maintained, and the local regulator approves it.

 The regulator may impose additional maintenance requirements beyond those prescribed by the MPD.
-The requirements are described in Certification Maintenance Requirements (CMR), which contains maintenance tasks that must be done to keep the Type Certificate, and different Airworthiness Limitations documents (AL, e.g., tasks to inspect fuel tanks to prevent arcing or fatigue hard limits for structural parts).
+The requirements are described in Certification Maintenance Requirements (CMR), which contain maintenance tasks that must be done to keep the Type Certificate, and different Airworthiness Limitations documents (AL, e.g., tasks to inspect fuel tanks to prevent arcing or fatigue hard limits for structural parts).

 The plan for the Continuing Airworthiness, submitted to the local regulator, must also detail how compliance with Airworthiness regulations, Airworthiness Directives (ADs), the arframer’s Service Bulletins (SBs), and modifications shall be implemented.
 The plan also details component replacements, life-limited parts management, and how records and maintenance logs are maintained.